 Art and knowledge in the Linnaeus Garden

-In the Linnaeus Garden there are two exhibition spaces.
-In the Orangery there is a permanent exhibition about the history of the garden and Linnaeus the scientist.
+In the Orangery in the Linnaeus Garden there is a permanent exhibition about the history of the garden and Linnaeus the scientist.
 Artists can also exhibit their work in the Orangery during the summer.
-The Linnaeus Museum puts on a temporary summer exhibition each year with a connection to Carl Linnaeus.

 Linnaeus and his garden

-Permanent exhibition, open May to September.
-In the Orangery, Linnaeus Garden.
+Permanent exhibition, open May–September.
+In the Orangery, The Linnaeus Garden.

 2018: Bevingad flora – photo art by florist Linnea Persson and photographer Peter Ericsson

-2015: A Flower Cascade - fotografier av Mats Wilhelm
+2015: A Flower Cascade - fotographies by Mats Wilhelm

 2013: Från livets tråd till livets träd – systematik och fylogeni i DNA-åldern